 Among Most Active in U.S.

-For the sixth consecutive year, the Abdominal Organ Transplant Program at Wake Forest Baptist Medical Center has performed more than 100 transplants, ranking them among the top 30 most active kidney transplant centers and top 15 most active pancreas transplant centers in the country.
+For the sixth consecutive year, Wake Forest Baptist's Abdominal Organ Transplant Program, a service of NC Baptist Hospital, has performed more than 100 transplants, ranking them among the top 30 most active kidney transplant centers and top 15 most active pancreas transplant centers in the country.

 In 2007, a total of 166 patients received transplants, a 20 percent increase over 2006.
 Transplants included 147 kidney transplants, 19 kidney-pancreas and two sequential pancreas after kidney transplants.
 Among the 147 kidney transplants, the patient survival rate is 99 percent (100 percent for living donor, and 98 percent for deceased donor kidney recipients).